MicrosoftDocs/customer-insights/ci-docs/connect-common-data-model.md

 - Data stored in online services may be stored in a different location than where data is processed or stored in Dynamics 365 Customer Insights.
 By importing or connecting to data stored in online services, you agree that data can be transferred to and stored with Dynamics 365 Customer Insights.
 [Learn more at the Microsoft Trust Center](https://www.microsoft.com/trust-center).

-- One of the following roles must be assigned to the storage account or container.
+- The Customer Insights service principal must be in one of the following roles to access the storage account.
 For more information, see [Grant permissions to the service principal to access the storage account](connect-service-principal.md#grant-permissions-to-the-service-principal-to-access-the-storage-account).
   - Storage Blob Data Reader
   - Storage Blob Data Owner
   - Storage Blob Data Contributor

-- Data in your Azure Data Lake must follow the Common Data Model standard for storage of your data.
+- Data in your Azure Data Lake must follow the Common Data Model standard for storage of your data and have the common data model manifest to represent the schema of the data files (*.csv or *.parquet).
+The manifest must provide the details of the entities such as entity columns and data types, and the data file location and file type.
 For more information, see [The Common Data Model manifest](/common-data-model/sdk/manifest).
-Admin users with Storage Blob Data Owner or Contributor access can define the schema when ingesting the data if the manifest is not present.
+If the manifest is not present, Admin users with Storage Blob Data Owner or Storage Blob Data Contributor access can define the schema when ingesting the data.

 ## Connect to Azure Data Lake storage